Skip to Content

 1. Create and start a cage

-lobster deploy my-agent
+lobster create my-agent

-3. SSH in and install OpenClaw
+2. SSH in and configure OpenClaw

-lobster ssh my-agent
+lobster ssh my-agent openclaw configure

 Get your cage’s webhook URL: